bfunovits/rationalmatrices/README.md

 # A Package for Rational Matrices

 `rationalmatrices` collects classes, methods and tools for creating and manipulating rational matrices, i.e. matrices whose entries are rational functions.
+It provides the fundamentals for the R package `RLDM` (Rational Linear Dynamic Models).

 ## Installation